RenderKit/oidn/doc/training.md

     ./infer.py --result rt_hdr_alb --input_data rt_test --format exr png --metric ssim

-The inference tool supports pre-filtering of auxiliary features as well, which can be performed by specifying the list of training results for each feature to pre-filter (`--aux_results` or `-a` option).
+The inference tool supports prefiltering of auxiliary features as well, which can be performed by specifying the list of training results for each feature to prefilter (`--aux_results` or `-a` option).
 This is primarily useful for evaluating the quality of models trained with clean auxiliary features.

 Exporting Results (export.py)